-A consultation with Dr. Christine Fisher or Dr. Siliva Kurtovic will allow them to assess your face and learn what you are hoping for in terms of results.
+A consultation with Dr. Christine Fisher will allow her to assess your face and learn what you are hoping for in terms of results.
 For younger patients, she may recommend a liquid facelift, which is a customized combination of non-surgical procedures that tighten, lift, and smooth out the skin on the face.
 This approach often includes BOTOX® Cosmetic and one or two different fillers, and perhaps a Halo™ laser treatment.

 While a liquid facelift is a great first step in eradicating the early signs of aging—such as fine lines, wrinkles, and a loss of volume in the cheek area—it is less effective at combating the sagging jowls, deep nasal folds, and excess skin that result from the gradual degeneration of the deeper structures in your face.
 A surgical facelift addresses the actual underlying causes.